-Grantees that use HOPWA funding for new construction, acquisition, or substantial rehabilitation are required to operate their facilities for HOPWA eligible individuals for at least ten years.
-If non-substantial rehabilitation funds were used they are required to operate for at least three years.
-Stewardship begins once the facility is put into operation.
-This Annual Certification of Continued HOPWA Project Operations is to be used in place of other sections of the APR, in the case that no additional HOPWA funds were expended in this operating year at this facility that had been acquired, rehabilitated or constructed and developed in part with HOPWA funds.

-1. General information

-HUD Grant Number(s) Operating Year for this report From (mm/dd/yy) To (mm/dd/yy) Final Yr □ Yr 1; □ Yr 2; □ Yr 3; □ Yr 4; □ Yr 5; □ Yr 6; □ Yr 7; □ Yr 8; □ Yr 9; □ Yr 10; Grantee Name Date Facility Began Operations (mm/dd/yy)

-2. Number of Units and Leveraging

-Housing Assistance Number of Units Receiving Housing Assistance with HOPWA funds Amount of Leveraging from Other Sources Used during the Operating Year Stewardship units (developed with HOPWA funds but no current operations or other HOPWA costs) subject to 3 or 10 year use periods

-3. Details of Project Site

-Name of HOPWA-funded project site Project Zip Code(s) and Congressional District(s) Is the address of the project site confidential?
-Yes, protect information; do not list.
-Not confidential; information can be made available to the public.
+HUD Grant Number(s) Operating Year for this report From (mm/dd/yy) To (mm/dd/yy) Final Yr ☐ Yr 1; ☐ Yr 2; ☐ Yr 3; ☐ Y Yr 4; ☐ Yr 7; ☐ Yr 8; ☐ Yr 9; ☐ Y Grantee Name Date Facility Began Operations (mn 1/dd/yy) 2.
+Number of Units and Leveraging Housing Assistance Number of Units Receivin Housing Assistance with HOPWA funds Stewardship units (developed with HOPWA funds but no current operations or other HOPWA costs) subject to 3 or 10 year use periods 3.
+Details of Project Site Name of HOPWA-funded project site Project Zip Code(s) and Congressional District(s) Is the address of the project site confidential? ☐ Yes, protect information; do not list. ☐ Not confidential; informa tion can be made available to the public.
 If the site address is not confidential, please provide the contact name, phone, email, and physical address, if different from business address.

-I certify that the facility that received assistance for acquisition, rehabilitation, or new construction from the Housing Opportunities for Persons with AIDS Program has operated as a facility to assist HOPWA-eligible persons from the date shown above.
-I also certify that the grant is still serving the planned number of HOPWA-eligible households at this facility through leveraged resources and all other requirements of the grant agreement are being satisfied.
+I certify that the facility that received assistated Opportunities for Persons with AIDS Prograshown above.
+I also certify that the grant is through leveraged resources and all other resources are all other resources. am has operated as a facility t still serving the planned num quirements of the grant agree to assist HOPWA-eligible persons from the of HOPWA-eligible households a tement are being satisfied. n the date t this facility I hereby certify that all the information stated herein, as well as any informatic Name & Title of Authorized Official provided in the accompaniment herewith, is ignature & Date (mm/dd/yy) true and accurate.

-I hereby certify that all the information stated herein, as well as any information provided in the accompaniment herewith, is true and accurate.
-Name & Title of Authorized Official Signature & Date (mm/dd/yy) Name & Title of Contact at Grantee Agency Contact Phone (with area code) (person who can answer questions about the report and program)
+Name & Title of Contact at Grantee Agency ontact Phone (with area code) (person who can answer questions about the report and program)

-Appendix I IDIS Reports
+Appendix J IDIS Reports